 - Matthew was an eye-witness for much of Jesus’ ministry.
 So was John and for some of the three years, Mark was there.
 The Holy Spirit uses Luke to tell a story from what he had gleaned by talking with other eye-witnesses for a Greek believer; I find story placement in Luke very valuable.

-In reading Matthew and focusing on the word kingdom, I circled the word by using Bible Gateway as an aid, it seemed that there were three sections of teaching on the kingdom.
+In reading Matthew and focusing on the word kingdom, I circled the word by using Bible Gateway as an aid, it seemed that there were four sections of teaching on the kingdom.

-- The third block of teachings is 13: 53 to the end of the gospel.
+- The third block of teachings is 13: 53 to Holy Week.

 The first two blocks of teachings start with messages about John the Baptist and Repent.
 The third one begins with Jesus going home (Nazareth) and being rejected by the town.